 In the last couple of years there has been a shift within the younger generation (millennials) promoting healthier lifestyles, this is reflected on Instagram.
-This has led to an attitude adjustment towards excessive drinking but at the same time it provides an opportunity to brands.
-Brands have quickly identified that the millennials want to show off their good tastes and value quality of products.
+This in turn has led to an attitude adjustment towards excessive drinking but at the same time it has provided an opportunity to brands.
+Brands have quickly identified that the millennials want to show off their good tastes and the quality of their products.

 Packing is crucial to your success.
 If a consumer likes the packaging, they will be more likely to both purchase and enjoy the product.

 No offence is intended but every brand's narrative begins with their place of origin, highlights their unique heritage and traditions used in making their product alongside their USP.
 This ties all ties into their final product.
 Today it must be more than that.

 As a brand you must now think differently and work that much harder to gain your customers’ trust.
 It is no longer just about selling your bottle, there is an experience that must be taken into consideration.
 It is about matching your customers desire to a specific product and embracing your design to influence their perception to your brand.

 I recall sitting in a studio in 2017 looking at an array of spirits stretching across the backwall.
 The number of bottles, shapes, colours and sizes was staggering.
 I sat in awe feeling speechless.

 The course soon started, and the opening line was one I will never forget.